Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==
+= 1.1.5 =
+* Fix: when selecting another communications language in the wizard, then the current active language, both languages would show up instead of just the selected

 = 1.1.4 =
 * Fix: inconsistent result when using 16 as minimum age
 * Fix: support for symlinked configurations